 The College of Arts and Sciences supports distance learning students by offering the core courses they need to earn their degrees online.
 All online courses in Arts and Sciences go through a two-semester development and review process, and then an additional revision process after the course has been taught for three years.
 Below are the forms used for development and delivery, as well as a description of the current review process and the instructor certification requirement.

 The online course development and revision process is a collaborative effort between a content expert (faculty), the College of Continuing Studies, and the College of Arts & Sciences.
-The process begins with a meeting between the content expert and eTech, followed by the initial experience with an instructional designer.
+The process begins with the initial experience with an instructional designer, followed by a meeting with the content expert and eTech.

 This form proposes an online course be developed within a particular department.